solana-fm/docs/docs/models/account-input.md

 ### accountBalance

-Returns balances of accounts greater than balance input
+Returns balances of accounts greater than the balance input

 #### ** Parameters ** :